katfogy/react-cap-stone-web-metric-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this amazing project.
+I would like to thank Microverse and Nelson Sakwa for this amazing project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE.md) licensed.
+This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>